Snehalkri/IPL/README.md

  11. In index.hbs created a table where the response is displayed.
  12. Now you can run your project using npm start.
  13. Data will be displayed on port number you have mentioned in app.listen part (for me it is port 8000)like http://localhost:8000/ in browser.
+ 14. For reference you can see the project structure and code.